emissary-ingress/emissary/reference/debugging.md

         Normal  Started                4m    kubelet, gke-ambassador-demo-default-pool-912378e5-dkxc  Started container
         ```

-In both the Deployment pod and the individual pods, take the necessary action to address any discovered issues.
+In both the Deployment Pod and the individual Pods, take the necessary action to address any discovered issues.

 ## Review Ambassador Logs